flutter/website/src/docs/codelabs/layout-basics_migrated.md

   the `style` property set to `Theme.of(context).textTheme.headline5`.
   </li>
   <li markdown="1">
-  The second `Text` widget contains the title `Experienced Developer`.
+  The second `Text` widget contains the title `Experienced App Developer`.
   </li>
 </ul>